Get

 5. Injuries

-When your dog begins to exhibit unusual behavior, a good first step is to thoroughly examine their body for any injuries.
+When your dog begins to exhibit unusual behavior, the first step is to thoroughly examine their body for any injuries.
 Note if your Shih Tzu feels unusually anxious when you touch their paws.
 An overgrown nail could be irritating them, or even sun-scorched paws if you walk them on asphalt during hot weather.

 6. Infection